WaylonWalker/template-python/.github/CONTRIBUTING.md

 ### Licensing

-When you submit code to our libraries, you implicitly agree to adopt the library license.
-This is usually the MIT license, which permits Commercial Use, Modification, Distribution and Private use of our code, and therefore also your contributions.
+When you submit code to our libraries, you implicitly and irrevocably agree to adopt the associated license.
+You should be able to find this in the file named `LICENSE`.

+We typically use the MIT license; which permits Commercial Use, Modification, Distribution and Private use of our code, and therefore also your contributions.
+It also provides good compatibility with other licenses, and is intended to make re-use of our code as painless as possible for all parties.

 You can learn more about the MIT license at Wikipedia: https://en.wikipedia.org/wiki/MIT_License

 ### Subitting your code